NREL/rdtools/paper/paper.md

 contributors from national laboratories and industry.
 It relies on the pvlib Python package [@pvlib] and packages from the broader scientific Python ecosystem: pandas [@pandas], numpy [@numpy], and matplotlib [@matplotlib].
+The first major release (1.0.0, November 2016) focused on system degradation rate analysis.
+Subsequent releases have brought improvements to the degradation analysis as well as new methods for soiling and availability analysis.

 API documentation, usage examples, and other package documentation is available at its online documentation hosted by readthedocs.

 # Applications

-RdTools has been used in several PV degradation studies.
-Meyers et al. used RdTools to benchmark a novel degradation rate assessment method [@Meyers2020] and Deceglie et al. applied RdTools to timeseries data from over 500 PV systems to analyze how PV system configuration affects degradation rate [@Deceglie2019].
-RdTools is in active use as the core analysis package for the National Renewable Energy Laboratory's PV Fleet Performance Data Initiative [@PVFleets2019].
-It is also used for internal analyses by several PV industry groups.

 RdTools is intended for use by academic researchers, industry engineers, and PV system owners and operators.
 It is part of a growing ecosystem of open-source Python packages for PV modeling and analysis [@Holmgren2018].

+To date, RdTools has been used in over 40 journal articles conference papers.
+For example, Meyers et al. used
+RdTools to benchmark a novel degradation rate assessment method [@Meyers2020] and Deceglie et al. applied RdTools to timeseries data from over 500 PV systems to analyze how PV system configuration affects degradation rate [@Deceglie2019].
+RdTools is in active use as the core analysis package for the National Renewable Energy Laboratory's PV Fleet Performance Data Initiative [@PVFleets2019].
+It is also used for analyses by other national laboratories and several PV industry groups.

 # Acknowledgements

 The authors acknowledge support from the U.S. Department of Energy’s Solar Energy Technologies Office.
-This work was authored, in part, by Alliance for SustainableEnergy, LLC, the manager and operator of the National Renewable Energy Laboratory for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+This work was authored, in part, by Alliance for Sustainable Energy, LLC, the manager and operator of the National Renewable Energy Laboratory for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
 Funding provided by U.S. Department of Energy Office of Energy Efficiency and Renewable Energy Solar Energy Technologies Office.